-Prerequisite: SOC 1110 with a grade of C- or better and at least sophomore standing
+Prerequisite: SJSC 1100 or SJSC 1110 with a grade of C- or

-SOC 3330 - Sociology of Gender
+SJSC 3330 - Gender Matters

 Goals: To understand and evaluate gender as a form of social structure and the consequences that structure holds for individuals and society.
 To understand gender as a social, rather than purely biological, construct.